French doors can change any space, but getting the width right is crucial.

 The wrong width can leave gaps, create installation headaches, or simply look out of place in your room.

-This blog will show you exactly how wide French doors are in different configurations and help you choose the perfect size for your space.
+This blog will show you how wide are french doors and will help you choose the perfect size for your space.

 Standard French Door Widths